 He works as Technician at Carbogenics overseeing small scale lab trials that mirror the companies’ full-scale trials.

-Daniel joined Carbogenics with an ambition to use his skills and gain experience and be a part of solution that can have real world applications in renewable energy.
+Danny joined Carbogenics with an ambition to use his skills and gain experience and be a part of solution that can have real world applications in renewable energy.

 Dr. Leah Herrgen is the Research and Innovation Manager at Carbogenics Ltd and is responsible for the R&D activities at the company.